• Skip to primary navigation

 Pear-Fig Mostarda – Recipe

-You can use it right away, but I like to refrigerate it overnight to let the flavors mingle.
-Serve cold or room temperature.
+Enjoy!
+You can use it right away or refrigerate for later.
+Serve cold or at room temperature.

 Pear-Fig Mostarda – Recipe